Johan-4P/Mysterious-Things/README.md

 Mysterious Things is a website designed to offer deep insights into the spiritual and mystical realms.
 It serves as a guide for anyone interested in exploring Tarot cards, Runes, and Oracle readings.
-The platform also features a dedicated question page to address users' curiosities about these esoteric practices.
+The platform also features a dedicated question page to address users curiosities about these esoteric practices.

 ![a mockup of the homepage](assets/images/mockup.png "Homepage!")